Universal truth of operator statements via ideal membership: A semi-decision procedure for all operator statements

-Next, we discuss the presence of existential identities, i.e., of sentences of the form $\exists x_1,\dots,x_n \colon p(x_1,\dots,x_n) \approx q(x_1,\dots,x_n)$, in the claim $\gamma$.
-Such formulas can describe, for instance, the existence of a solution to an equation and finding suitable instantiations for them is usually a hard task.
-Often, however, good candidates for solutions can be found automatically if enough ``good'' instantiations of the assumptions can be obtained somehow.
-In such cases, we can form the polynomial ideal $(s_1 - t_1, \dots, s_m - t_m)$ consisting of all instantiated assumptions $s_i \approx t_i$ and search for an instantiation of $p - q$ in this ideal.
-We refer to~\cite{HRR22} for techniques on how to search for polynomials of a specific form in ideals.

-Once suitable instantiations have been found, they are combined disjunctively into one formula and Ackermann's reduction is performed to remove non-arithmetic function symbols.
-When forming the idealisation of the resulting arithmetic ground sentence $\varphi$, the formula has to be transformed into CNF.
+When forming the idealisation of the resulting arithmetic operator statement $\varphi$, the formula has to be transformed into CNF.
 This transformation can lead to an exponential increase in size and to exponentially many ideal membership verifications during the idealisation.
-Sometimes this exponential blowup is avoidable.
-For instance, if $\varphi = (\alpha \vee \beta) \rightarrow \gamma$, then
+Classically in automated theorem proving, this exponential blow-up is avoided by a so-called Tseitin transformation, see, for example,~\cite[Sec.~1.3]{KS16}, which transforms a formula into a new formula in CNF by introducing new variables, causing only a linear increase in size.
+However, while this process preserves satisfiability, it need not preserve validity, the notion we are interested in.
+Instead of trying to adapt the Tseitin transformation to our setting, we instead explain an approach based on an incremental computation of the idealisation.
+It follows from the following observation.
+If $\varphi = (\alpha \vee \beta) \rightarrow \gamma$ is an arithmetic operator statement, then